+Interim President

+Dean Transfer Ed - VP/Provost (proposed title)

-Vice President, Finance & Operations Director, Computer Services Director, Communications & Marketing
+Director, Computer Services

+Director, Communications & Marketing

-This notification of the specific emergency, location and the required action will be delivered by use of fire alarm sirens and strobe lights, Bandit Alert, telephone paging, college website, local radio stations, and other overlapping methods of communication as appropriate as determined by the threat assessment team.
+This notification of the specific emergency, location and the required action will be delivered by use of fire alarm sirens and strobe lights, Bandit Alert, telephone paging (in progress), college website, local radio stations, and other overlapping methods of communication as appropriate as determined by the threat assessment team.
 These methods will ensure that notifications and warnings can be transmitted quickly to students and employees.